KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 - Again, refelcting on the video and your own experience, what are the impacts of bad data management on research?

+---

+## What is the impact of bad data management?

 - Research data is in a silo
   - Data cannot be re-used by other researchers or by yourself in future studies
   - Research could be unnecessarily duplicated
-  - Secondary research or cross-study research cannot happy
+  - Prevents secondary research or cross-study research from happening
 - Could jeopardise future research funding
 - Data could be less secure
 - Time wasted trying to understand data or organise data retrospectively

+- *Bad data management causes inefficiency and devalues the quality and usability of your research.*
 ---

 ## How to implement good data management